JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 > > As seen in [0625](https://jalcocert.github.io/JAlcocerT/selfhosted-apps-06-2025/#p2p), [Reddit](https://www.reddit.com/r/Piracy/comments/1c3cikj/where_to_torrent/) knows your [thing](https://www.reddit.com/r/MotorsportsReplays/comments/1haaapr/formula_1_19782024_megatorrent/)

+But hey, this is just to do legal stuff, like sharing OSS images, like ubuntu.

+Dont dare to watch `f movies` with your `cat` :)

 Those might be down: https://www.isitdownrightnow.com/

 You know, just in case your cool site gets banned without a reason: